 Its build quality means metal cabinet, the non-replaceable stylus that is not an issue because its price makes it more rational to replace the whole cartridge but not the stylus separately.
 The highest design standards are obvious from the stylus’ nude elliptical shape providing fast and accurate mounting into the shank and PC-OCC wiring made of high-purity copper.
 Besides, it comes with stainless suspension wire to improve high-frequency reproduction.

 To use this cart, the turntable should have a high-quality amp and MC phono preamp.
-In this circumstance, the model offers improved frequency response without boosted highs, precise stereo imaging, and clean and transparent tones.
+In this case, the model provides an enhanced frequency response without boosted highs, accurate stereo imaging, clear and transparent tones.

 Pros